Ownership and charitable status

 Current Directors appointed by Falmouth are Peter Cox, Chief Operating Officer (Deputy Chair of the Board, 2017/18); Daniel Jones, Director of Human Resources; and Dr Robin Kirby, Strategic Advisor to the Vice-Chancellor and Secretary to the Board of Governors.

 Decisions of the Board must have the support of at least two of the Directors from each university.
-The Board has a schedule of its powers, as well as those delegated to the CEO (see below).
+The Board has a schedule of its powers, as well as those delegated to the MD (see below).

 - being responsible for all activities which fall within approved strategies and budgets